vitorhmf/cross-sell/README.md

 This **Data Science Project** was inspired by this [kaggle Challenge](https://www.kaggle.com/datasets/anmolkumar/health-insurance-cross-sell-prediction) and presents the development of a Classification Machine Learning Model, more specifically a Learning to Rank Model, used to generate a propensity score to purchase a new product for a company's customer list.

-In the commercial arena, this sales strategy is known as Cross-Sell and can be defined as a sales technique that involves selling an additional product or service to an existing customer [(Wikipedia)](https://en.wikipedia.org/wiki/cross-sell).
+In the commercial area, this sales strategy is known as Cross-Sell and can be defined as a sales technique that involves selling an additional product or service to an existing customer [(Wikipedia)](https://en.wikipedia.org/wiki/cross-sell).

 The list with the purchase propensity score was the solution found for a business limitation: from a dataset with 127 thousand customers, the sales team would be able to contact 20 thousand people during the campaign period.
-And compared to a random selection of customers to be contacted, the machine learning model developed proved to be about 3 times more efficient, generating an **extra gain of 25 million dollars**.
+And compared to a random selection of customers to be contacted, the machine learning model developed proved to be about 3 times more efficient, generating an extra gain of 25 million dollars.

-At the end of the project, two data products were presented to the commercial team:
+**At the end of the project, two data products were presented to the commercial team:**

 * 1) The [ordered list](https://docs.google.com/spreadsheets/d/1vNiaBNN6GXCN-k3ZkEtUqUoJ2NzDeIdRT8PwRNMxO1c/edit?usp=sharing) of the 127 thousand customers classified by the highest purchase propensity;
 * 2) A [script](https://github.com/vitorhmf/cross-sell/blob/main/google_sheet_script/InsuranceAll.gs) to be put into Google Sheets that allows access to the trained model, put into production on Heroku Cloud.
 With this spreadsheet, as shown in the example below, the commercial team can easily perform simulations and queries on the purchase propensity of a specific group of customers.